AshleyCliff/auto-docs-testing/docs/how-to/autodocs.md

 (sphinx_autodocs)=

-# Import docstrings with Sphinx Autodocs
+# How to import docstrings with Sphinx Autodocs

-## Purpose

-The [Sphinx Autodocs extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) provides capabilities to automatically pull in docstrings and module information for python code.
+Module and function details are useful reference material to have in documentation, but the process of manually pulling all the necessary details over can become tedious.
+The [Sphinx Autodocs extension](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) provides capabilities to automatically pull in docstrings and module information for Python code.

 ## Prerequisites

-To use Sphinx autodocs extension with the Starter Pack, you need:
+To use the Sphinx autodocs extension with the Starter Pack, you need:

-* Python module files _in the same repository as your documentation_
+* Python module files located within the same repository as your documentation

-* docstrings in rST formatting
+OR

+* The code respository added as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) into the docs repository

 ## Setup